ramasubbaiya/udemy-docker-mastery/compose-assignment-1/README.md

 - Tip: Drupal assumes DB is localhost, but it will actually be on the compose service name you give it
 - Use Docker Hub documentation to figure out the right environment and volume settings
 - Extra Credit: Use volumes to store Drupal unique data

+# To start
+docker-compose up

+# To stop
+docker-compose down

+# To remove volumes
+docker-compose down -v